+- Exhibit one of the following items:

-- Portfolio of acting activities completed during the current year (A video of • performances is not considered a portfolio and will not be accepted for exhibit.
+- Portfolio of acting activities completed during the current year (A video of performances is not considered a portfolio and will not be accepted for exhibit.
 Use of page protectors is recommended.
-Exhibit will NOT be labeled "Do Not Touch."); OR - Display illustrating a drawing/photograph of a clown character created by the exhibitor; • OR - Display illustrating a picture story developed by the exhibitor.
+Exhibit will NOT be labeled "Do Not Touch."); OR

+- Display illustrating a drawing/photograph of a clown character created by the exhibitor: OR

+a story or play (limited to no more than 8 items); OR

+THEATRE ARTS 1

+THEATRE ARTS 3

+during the current year OR

-THEATRE ARTS 3 Exhibit one of the following items:
+- Exhibit one of the following items: